 Local talent a prized commodity

 BEERS London was opened in Old Street in 2010 by its Canadian Director Kurt Beers and has since forged an international reputation for itself, in recent years shifting its focus towards its own Canadian artistic identity.
 However, Ms Smith bemoaned the fact that home-grown talent is now a prized commodity in the London art scene.“We try to find local talent as well but it’s so competitive to do that.
-So many galleries have their finger on the pulse as well so once you find an artist there’s another gallery looking into them and it becomes quite a battleground to support home-grown talent.”
+So many galleries have their finger on the pulse.
+Once you find an artist there’s another gallery looking into them.
+It becomes quite a battleground to support home-grown talent.”

 Happy Depression shows in Islington until 14 April 2018.